davidecavestro/meteonetwork-weather/README.md

 A valid Auth token for MeteoNetwork API is required.
 You can configure multiple MeteoNetwork weather stations to get observed weather conditions.

+> **Warning:** If the MeteoNetwork station you want to add is _not under a **CC-BY 4.0** license_, most certainly its data will most certainly not be available through the API, so this integration will not work.
+However you can still use [Mauro Giacomelli’s repository](https://github.com/mgiako/MeteoNetwork-HTML-Scraper), which reads values directly from the station’s webpage via scraping.

+> **Info:**  If you are interested in an ARPA Veneto station that doesn't work with this Meteonetwork integration, you can also try the [arpa-veneto-weather](https://github.com/davidecavestro/arpa-veneto-weather).

 #### This integration will set up the following platforms.

 Platform | Description